coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 In order for your Rails app to actually work on the EC2 instance, you'll need to set up a root path in your configuration, and a corresponding controller and view.

-You can use the [rails controller generator, if you like](https://guides.rubyonrails.org/command_line.html), or you can add it manually.
+You can use the [rails controller generator, if you like](https://guides.rubyonrails.org/command_line.html), or you can add it yourself.
 Since this blog post doesn't cover testing or assets or any of the other nice rails magic created in the controller generators, I'm going to just manually add the bare minimum here.

 In your `config/routes`

 ```
-# config/routes.rb
+# ~/dev/trackerr/config/routes.rb
 root "pages#index"
 ```

 In your `app/controllers`

 ```
-# app/controllers/pages_controller.rb
+# ~/dev/trackerr/app/controllers/pages_controller.rb
 class PagesController < ApplicationController
     def index
     end